 In response to this crisis, the Central Bank of UAE (CBUAE) has instituted measures in the UAE to support businesses and households.
-These measures are expected to remain in place through the period of disruption.
-Some of the measures announced by the CBUAE under Targeted Economic Support Scheme (TESS), which would mitigate the impact of Covid-19 are discussed below:
+Some of the measures announced by the CBUAE under Targeted Economic Support Scheme (TESS), which would mitigate the impact of Covid-19, are discussed below.